Flying Hero

-Flying Hero: Bugyuru no Daibouken (フライングヒーロー ぶぎゅる〜の大冒険) (Flying Hero: Bugyuru's Adventure) is a vertically scrolling shooter developed by Sting Entertainment and published by SOFEL.
+Flying Hero: Bugyuru no Daibouken (フライングヒーロー ぶぎゅる〜の大冒険) (Flying Hero: Bugyuru's Great Adventure) is a vertically scrolling shooter developed by Sting Entertainment and published by SOFEL.
 It was released in Japan on December 18, 1992 for the Super Famicom.
 The game was not released in other countries.

-Plot
+Gameplay and premise

+Flying Hero is a vertical scrolling shooting game.
 The player controls a small ball creature with wings and wears tennis shoes named Bugle.
 The game takes place in Fantasy Land.
 The demon king and his witch have teamed up to kidnap the hero's girlfriend.

-Gameplay

-Flying Hero is a vertical scrolling shooting game.
 The screen scrolls automatically, but you can adjust the speed to three levels.
 The game features scaling and rotational effects of sprites.
 Mode 7 effects are often used on bosses.

 Icons can be found throughout stages which arm the player with weapons including snowballs and lightning bolts.

 Enemies in the game include flying monkeys, pirate cows, specters.
 End and mid-stage bosses include a spinning man made of rock, a jack in the box clown, and a crow pirate leader.
 One end stage boss is a giant fireball that rises out of water.

 The game allows only three continues.

 Reception

-Multiple reviewers noted the game was similar to games such as Parodius and TwinBee.

-Gamepro previewed the game, and remarked that it looked like "a toy store gone mad", but despite the appearances the game was quite hard.
-EGM previewed the game and called it a very original title, and called the protagonist a "flying ping pong ball with wings."
-GameFan praised the game, and recommended to import it as it was unlikely to ever be released outside of Japan.
-They said that it was intermediately difficult, and perfect for children as they can get a game that's fun without excessive violence.
+Flying Hero received average reviews.
+Electronic Gaming Monthly's Terri Aki described it as a very original title.
+GameFan praised the game, commenting that its intermediate difficulty was perfect for children, allowing them to enjoy a fun game without excessive violence.
+Super Play's Jason Brookes wrote that it was an "average shoot-'emup with sturdy gameplay and a sense of humour, but hardly a must-buy".

-Famitsu gave it a score of 25 out of 40 upon release.
-Games Master said the game was "a vertical blast of fun" but hard to take seriously due to the setting and characters.
-They ended the review by calling the game "run of the mill" while giving it a 68% score.
+GamePro's Kamikaze remarked that the game was quite difficult despite appearances.
+GamesMaster's Les Ellis said that the game was "a vertical blast of fun" but hard to take seriously due to the setting and characters.
+Super Pro's Dave Westley commended the game's imaginative visuals, but criticized its dull backgrounds and considered the soundscapes and gameplay to be average.

-Super Play gave the game a score of 68%, saying "An average shoot em up with study gameplay and a sense of humor, but hardly a must buy."
-The reviewer recommended the game only to those serious fans of the genre, and those who liked TwinBee games.
-Italian game magazine Game Power gave the game a score of 82%.
-French magazine Joypad gave it 81%.

-Super Pro gave it 65 out of 100 score, saying "Imaginative graphics, okay sound and all in all fairly playable, with plenty of mega-guardians. some of the baddies are pretty good".